 The GDPR and UK GDPR also prohibit the transfer of personal data of EU and UK subjects outside of the EEA and the UK, unless the party exporting the data from the EU or UK implements a compliance mechanism designed to ensure that the receiving party will adequately protect such data.
 We have historically relied on certain compliance mechanisms that have since been invalidated, and had to shift our business practices to rely on other legally sufficient compliance measures.
 However, guidance on exactly what measures must be taken to allow the lawful transfer of personal data to the United States remains unclear.
-While we will interpret the guidance and continue to explore the additional measures that can be implemented to protect personal data that is transferred to us in the United States, we remain subject to regulatory enforcement by data protection authorities located in the EU, UK and the United States.
+It is important to note that the EU and the US have agreed on a successor framework that is supposed to enter into force by the end of 2023 at the latest.
+The new framework may not address all issues raised by the European Court of Justice and may be challenged in court, too.
+Until that time, we remain subject to regulatory enforcement by data protection authorities located in the EU, UK, and the United States, so we will continue to interpret the guidance and explore the additional measures that can be implemented to protect personal data that is transferred to us in the United States.
 By relying on these compliance measures, we risk becoming the subject of regulatory investigations in any of the individual jurisdictions in which we operate.
 Each such investigation could cost us significant time and resources, and could potentially result in fines, criminal prosecution, or other penalties.
 Further, to the extent any new guidance emerges to these compliance measures, it could further invalidate our approach to data export from the EEA and UK.
 It may take us significant time, resources, and effort to restructure our business and/or rely on another legally sufficient compliance measure.